responsive-sk/hdm-boot/docs/api/events-api.md

 ## Overview

-This document provides a complete API reference for the Event-Driven Architecture components in the MVA Bootstrap project.
+This document provides a complete API reference for the Event-Driven Architecture components in the HDM Boot project.

 ## Core Interfaces